CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 - `Servers`
 - `Workstations`

-## Managed Workstations
+## Managed Workstations (Initial Domain Bring-Up)
 - `WIN10-USER-01`
 - `WIN11-USER-01`

 Both workstations:

 - joined the domain
 - authenticated successfully
 - appeared in Active Directory
 - were moved into the `Workstations` OU

+## Current Environment Expansion Note

+Since completion of this phase, the target environment has expanded beyond the original two clients.
+Additional Windows 10 and Windows 11 systems have been added under the current IP plan, and later phases introduced groups, GPO, and enterprise file services.

 ---

-# 24. Key Technical Lessons Learned
+# 22. Key Technical Lessons Learned

 ## 1. Templates may still require installation
 Future students should verify the state of cloned templates immediately.
 A template may still require OS installation steps.

 ## 2. VirtIO drivers are essential in Proxmox
 Windows guests often require:

 - storage drivers during installation
 - guest tools after installation
 - network drivers before network configuration will work